What Is Risk Job Insurance? How Insurance Works for High-Risk Workers

 • actual job duties (not just titles)

-• exposure level (height, offshore, machinery)
+• exposure level (elevate work exposure, offshore, machinery)

 • frequency of hazardous tasks